fmlano/PySDR/README.md

 - `cd pysdr`
 - `python usrp_qt5_app.py`
 - A window should pop up, and you should see the spectrum of the FM band.
 What displays is very similar to `uhd_fft` if you have ever used that.

-You may or may not need to:
-`sudo apt-get install libboost-all-dev`